sinanisler/SiForum/README.md

 Inspired from Discourse, Disqus and NodeBB.

 This is a OpenSource project.

-I am hoping people would contibute and make this forum theme much much better with me. 😊
+I am hoping I get some help to make this forum theme much much better together. 😊

 // Features